-- Delicious: Peanut butter and chocolate is such a classic and delicious combination, you really can’t go wrong!
-And, the strawberry cream chocolate adds a really unique and delicious twist!
+- Delicious: Peanut butter and chocolate is such a classic and delicious combination, you really can't go wrong!
+And, for a fun peanut butter-and-jelly-style flavor, this version uses Hershey Strawberries and Cream, but Dove hearts or any Valentine chocolate hearts work just as well!

-Ingredients
+Key Ingredients

 - Chocolate Hearts: You can use your favorite Hershey or Dove Hearts (I used this strawberry cream flavor, it tastes like strawberry ice cream and was so fun and delicious in these cookies!)